 Procedures for Responding to Classroom Misconduct

-Note: If, in the faculty member’s best judgment, the student’s behavior creates an imminent threat of harm to self or other members of the class, the faculty member may dismiss the entire class for that session and immediately contact Security at 914-606-6911 to report the incident.
+NOTE: If, in the instructor’s best professional judgment, the student’s behavior creates an imminent threat of harm to self or other members of the class, the instructor may dismiss the entire class for that session and immediately contact Security at 914-606-6911 to report the incident.

-Upon receipt of the appeal, a School Dean will convene their School Review Committee comprised of themselves or a designee and two faculty members at large from their respective school.
-The School Review Committee will request a written statement from the instructor and any documentation they wish to provide in support of their decision.
+Upon receipt of the appeal, a School Dean will convene their School Review Committee within three (3) business days from the time the appeal was received.
+The School Review Committee will request a written statement from the instructor and/or Department Chair along with any documentation they wish to provide in support of their decision to remove the student from the class.
 The School Review Committee may uphold the decision of the instructor to remove the student or overturn the decision of the instructor and allow the student to return to the next class session.
 The School Review Committee may require reasonable conditions for the student’s return.
 The decision of the School Review Committee is final.

 A student who is appealing a decision will not be permitted to return to the classroom until the School Review Committee makes a final decision.

-4. At the conclusion of the process, a Classroom Disruption Incident Report form found at www.sunywcc.edu/incidentreport should be completed.
-If the student does not appeal, the faculty member should submit the report.
+At the conclusion of the process, a Classroom Disruption Incident Report form found at www.sunywcc.edu/incidentreport should be completed.
+If the student does not appeal, the instructor should submit the report.
 If the student does appeal, the School Dean, as Chair of the School Review Committee, should submit the report.
 The report should include all documentation related or reviewed in the case.